abstractfactory/rfc/spec10.md

 # History

 As this is the first specification for Open Metadata, let us start with some background.
-Open Metadata was first initiated in 2013 to facilitate for the development of [Pipi][] and as a response to the ever-more complex nature of metadata in visual effects environments.
+Open Metadata was first initiated in 2013 to facilitate for the development of [Pipi][] and as a response to the ever-more complex nature of metadata for common use.

 In these environments, metadata is crucial but often complicated and restricted.
 C